Kyiv Funicular: Technical details

 The travel time between the stations is approximately 3 minutes.
 The route is from the Mykhailivska Square in the Uptown to the Poshtova Square in the Podil.
 The ticket price is much like for the other city-owned public transportation methods, ₴8 (approx. US$0.3 as of July 2018).
 The funicular provides daily service to 10,000-15,000 passengers, and annually to 2.8 million passengers.

 Originally funicular built as trams were unable to ride the grade.
 Later funicular fare was included in tram monthly tickets if tram is alone transport in it.

-The funicular was closed on September 25, 2006 for restoration, which is usually conducted every year.
+The funicular was closed on September 25, 2006, for restoration, which is usually conducted every year.
 The total cost of the restoration was expected to be ₴455,400 (about US$90,500).

-The funicular is operated by Kyivpastrans.
+Accidents and incidents

+On 7 April 2024 a teenager suffered fatal injuries after crashing through a glass panel at the funicular's upper station.
+According to witnesses, the victim had been pushed by another passenger after a verbal conflict.
+In September 2025 the suspect was sentenced to life imprisonment on accusation of murder.